tinode/webapp/README.md

 The app is fully internationalized using [React-Intl](https://github.com/yahoo/react-intl).
 The UI language is selected automatically from the language specified by the browser.
 A specific language can be forced by adding `hl=XX` parameter to the URL, i.e. https://api.tinode.co/#?hl=ru.

 More translations are welcome.
 Send a pull request with a json file with translated strings.
-As an example, take a look at [English](/src/i18n/en.json) and [Russian](/src/i18n/ru.json) translations.
+Take a look at [English](/src/i18n/en.json) and [Russian](/src/i18n/ru.json) translations for guidance.

 ## Missing functionality